 • Letter from your employer verifying your lost work hours and also stating how much income you would have lost.

 You should also maintain a daily diary where you record all other details related to the case that cannot otherwise be substantiated with receipts.
-For example, if you are undergoing treatment at the hospital for whiplash, write down all details of how you got there and back, what the treatment involved and how long it took as well as the discomfort and pain you had to go through.
+For example, if you are an injured motorist undergoing treatment at the hospital for whiplash, write down all details of how you got there and back, what the treatment involved and how long it took as well as the discomfort and pain you had to go through.

 Keep a record of your emotional state on most days.
 Mention all of the difficulties you have to overcome on a daily basis.
 All of this will help strengthen your case and get you the compensation you deserve especially if you are suffering from long-term effects.

 The amount of compensation you can claim for a car accident injury can vary drastically, as with most types of accident claims.
 This is simply because realistically not every car accident injury is the same meaning the car accident claims payouts can vary from case to case.
 The best approach to getting an accurate assessment on the amount of car crash compensation you could claim for an injury is to speak with us, or a solicitor of your choosing.

 Speaking to us however whether by phone or through our chat feature will help us to determine what injuries and other possible effects you might have suffered from the car accident.
 Most of our initial calls by phone take around 5 – 10 minutes.
 We can then more accurately estimate what car accident compensation you could be entitled to, and should you like us to take your car accident claim on (there’s no obligation) we can then proceed further.